Guide to Lesvos, Greece logo

 Vatera in Lesvos is seven kilometers of uninterrupted sandy beach that seems to extend forever...

 Vatera Beach, LesvosOne of the longest and most beautiful beaches in Greece, Vatera is the best place to be if you are traveling with your family or are looking for a quiet place to enjoy the sea and nature as well as good food and the nearby hot springs of Polychnitou.
-(Which are unfortunately closed for the time being) Located on the coast between the Gulf of Yera and the Gulf of Kaloni, near the town of Polychnitou and the amazing hot mineral springs, Vatera is seven kilometers of uninterrupted sandy beach.
+Located on the coast between the Gulf of Yera and the Gulf of Kaloni, near the town of Polychnitou and the amazing hot mineral springs, Vatera is seven kilometers of uninterrupted sandy beach.
 This is one beach that seems to extend forever.
 The town of Vatera itself stretches a couple kilometers and is made up of some really nice tavernas, a pizza place or two, several small bars, a few shops and some terrific family oriented hotels.
 Most of the people who come to Vatera are Northern Europeans who have been coming for years and a few celebrities in the know who enjoy a quiet ouzo and mezedes and a good book at sunset, as well as snorkeling along the coast where fish and octopus are plentiful.
 In fact I caught several baby octopus and played with them with my daughter, letting them climb from one hand to the other before letting them go again, probably wondering to themselves what that was all about.

 How to Get to Vatera